K. D. Davis: Montreal Alouettes

 Davis was signed to the practice roster of the CFL's Montreal Alouettes on June 18, 2024.
 He was promoted to the active roster on July 2, moved to the practice roster on July 4, promoted to the active roster again on July 9, moved back to the practice roster on July 23, promoted to the active roster for the third time on August 20, and moved to the practice roster for the fourth time on September 4, 2024.
 He dressed in two games overall during the 2024 season, posting one tackle on defense and one tackle on special teams.

 Davis re-signed with Montreal on November 18, 2024.
 He was moved to the practice roster on June 1, 2025, active roster on June 9, practice roster on June 16, active roster on July 1, one-game injured list on July 23, active roster on August 1, one-game injured list on August 7, and practice roster on August 12, 2025.
+He was released on September 16 but later re-signed to the practice roster on October 28, 2025.
+Davis became a free agent after the 2025 season.